unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/scalismo-ui-introduction.md

 ---
-layout: docs
+id: scalismo-ui-introduction
-title: Visualizing with Scalismo-ui
+title: Introduction to Scalismo-ui
-section: "tutorials"
 ---

-# Introduction to Scalismo-ui

 The goal of this tutorial is to give a practical introduction to visualizing with *Scalismo-ui*.

 To get it out of the way, we import the following:
 ```scala mdoc:silent